wguldin/Hiring-Projects/README.md

  - Please have one commit per problem.
 (Use rebase if needed.)

- - I highly reccommend running all this from a \*nix terminal.
+ - We highly reccommend running all this from a \*nix terminal.
-   If you don't have one currently set up, you can create an Ubuntu instance using Virtual Box.
+   If you don't have one currently set up, you can create an Ubuntu instance using [VirtualBox](https://www.virtualbox.org/wiki/Downloads).

  - Install the requirements for the project.
 They're all found in requirements.txt.
 You'll probably want to use [pip](https://pypi.python.org/pypi/pip) for this.

  - Use python2.7

  - We're just using a sqlite3 db for this project.
 Run ```build_or_refresh_db()``` to populate it with the initial data.
 You might want to take a look at this data and the models before you get started.
-I personally use a SQLite Manager Add-On for Firefox to view the db, but you can use whatever.
+For example, you can use [DB Browser for SQLite](http://sqlitebrowser.org/) graphically view the db, but feel free to use whatever.

  - A little bit about the files and dirs in this project:
    - runserver.py will start the Flask server